Skip to Main Content

 Where a Production Services Partner Adds Real Value Beyond Logistics

-On KOFIC-eligible projects, the Korean production services company is not a logistics vendor — it is the legal claimant of the rebate.
+On KOFIC-eligible projects, the Korean production services firm is not a logistics vendor — it is the legal claimant of the rebates.
 That changes the relationship and the value it brings to the producer's table.

-• Acts as the registered Korean production company that files the KOFIC location incentive application
+• Acts as the registered Korean production firm that files the KOFIC location incentive application

 • Contracts vendors and crew under Korean law so the spend qualifies from day one

-• Maintains the audit-ready documentation package KOFIC requires for final certification
+• Keeps the audit-ready records package KOFIC needs for final certification

-• Coordinates with the producer's cash flow lender to assign the rebate certificate and unlock financing during the shoot
+• Coordinates with the producer's cash flow lender to assign the rebates certificate and unlock funding during the shoot

 Pre-Production: Structuring the Spend